 - Check the status of the device's aeroplane mode or flight mode.
 The network is turned off when the device is in flight mode.
 As a result, the device is not connected to the network.

 If none of these are your problem, there are various other reasons why this error can happen, so we have listed the following ways of resolving these.

-Your Android phone may not be able to connect to 4G networks if your sim is compatible only with 3G or lower.
-The user can get mobile connectivity and resume data transfer by changing the network settings to 3G.
+Your Android phone may not be able to connect to 4G networks if your SIM card is compatible only with 3G or lower.
+You should be able to get mobile connectivity and resume data transfer by changing the network settings to 3G.

 Once the 3G network has been forced for an old 3G sim card, your device will be able to connect to the mobile network more easily.
-The reason is that you are trying to use a 4G netowrk which is more advanced than a 3G network, and is also not backward compatible with 3G networks.
+The reason is that you are trying to use a 4G network which is more advanced than a 3G network.
+4G networks are not backward compatible with 3G networks.

 You can complete this fix on your Android phone by following these steps:

 - Select "Network Mode" from the menu.

 - Connect to the internet again.

 3. Deactivate the mobile’s Wi-Fi connection